DHTMLX/docs-suite/docs/grid/usage_history.md

 You can reapply the last undone action in the Grid history using the [`redo()`](grid/api/history/redo_method.md) method of the `history` object.
 Note that if the redo stack is empty or the module is disabled, the [`error`](grid/api/history/error_event.md) event is triggered.

-The example below shows how the undone row addition can be re-applied:
+The example below shows how to reapply the undone row addition:

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {